ShubhamK155/Retail-Orders-Analysis/README.md

 # Retail-Orders-Analysis

-• Extracted data from RESTful APIs, performed data cleaning and data transformation to ensure accuracy and integrity for efficient analysis
+• Extracted data from RESTful APIs, performed data cleaning and data transformation to ensure accuracy and integrity for efficient analysis < br / >
-• Deployed an ETL pipeline to optimize data integration and transformation, enhancing data quality and analysis capabilities
+• Deployed an ETL pipeline to optimize data integration and transformation, enhancing data quality and analysis capabilities < br / >
-• Performed comprehensive exploratory data analysis to uncover key insights, driving informed decision-making and strategic planning
+• Performed comprehensive exploratory data analysis to uncover key insights, driving informed decision-making and strategic planning < br / >